 Finally, ESS can go a long way in empowering your team.
 With ESS, your employees have direct access to and more control over their information.
 They no longer need to go to HR to make PTO requests, access their time logs or update their withholding information.
 They can quickly update this information themselves and go about their day, saving them valuable time and allowing them to focus their energies on their responsibilities.

 Together, these effects tend to increase employee satisfaction and engagement.
-More engaged employees are typically more productive and more likely to stay with the company, which helps reduce employee turnover while also increasing the value of your current team.
+Engaged employees are typically more productive and less likely to leave the company, which helps reduce employee turnover while also increasing the value of your current team.

 While ESS can be very helpful, there are a few potential downsides: